New Construction Homes In Northern VA

 In areas where there is more land to buy, your new home may be grouped in a bunch of homes in a community.

-A great example of a new townhome community is Metro Row in Fairfax.
-This was a great example of a solid community to buy.
+A great example of a popular new townhome community was Metro Row in Fairfax.
 It was near multiple town center areas, walkable to metro (well named) and the future plans for the area are solid.

 Townhomes in Northern VA are common.
 We have them all over.
-New townhomes are also common, depending on the market cycle.
+New townhomes are also common, depending on the area and market cycle.

 With a townhome, you share a common wall with neighbors.
 Either 1 or 2 depending on if you are on the end of a row or the interior.